 two student responses

-Then you write a short response sharing your opinion and engaging with the discussion.
+Then you write a short response sharing your opinion and engaging with the discussion, working to make your Task 3 response cohesive.

 This task is designed to measure how well you can participate in a university-level conversation.